Lead Pilot - Rotary

 Major Duties & Responsibilities

-- Developing, maintaining, and implementing essential flight documentation, including operations manuals, standard operating procedures (SOPs), training manuals, and the Safety Management System (SMS) manual.
+- Developing, maintaining, and implementing essential flight documentation, including Operations Manuals, Standard Operating Procedures (SOPs), Training Manuals, and the Safety Management System (SMS) Manual.

-- Communicating professionally with Air Traffic Control and other aircraft to obtain necessary flight clearances.
+- Fostering clear and effective communication with Traffic Flight Officers (TFOs), Air Traffic Control (ATC), and other aircraft for optimal flight coordination and clearances.

-- Supporting the Operations Manager in the hiring, assessment, and training of new pilots.
+- Supporting the Operations Manager with key aspects of flight operations, including the hiring, assessment, and training of new pilots.

 Education, Licensing & Certifications

-Candidates must possess the following mandatory qualifications:
+Prospective candidates must possess the following essential qualifications:

 - A valid Transport Canada Commercial Pilot Licence (H).

-- A valid Transport Canada Category 1 medical certificate.
+- A valid Transport Canada Category 1 Medical Certificate.

 Mandatory Experience

-- A minimum of five (5) years of previous flight experience, including 1000 hours of flying time on a rotary-wing aircraft, with 100 of those hours accrued as "Pilot in Command."
+- Accumulated 1000 hours of flying time on a rotary-wing aircraft, with at least 100 of those hours served as Pilot in Command.

 Preferred Experience